How To Calm a Cat That's in Heat [Basic Home Remedies To Calm Your Kitty]

 Shop our solutions →

 Cat owners know that when their cat is in heat, she is likely to be feeling agitated and restless.
 She may cry mournfully, vocalize more than usual, urinate frequently (sometimes in inappropriate places), and display other signs of distress.
 But there are a few things pet parents can do to help calm their cat down and make her more comfortable.
-That's why you need to know how to calm a cat in heat.
+That's why you need to know how to help a cat in heat.

 How to Know When a Cat Is in Heat?

 If your cat is female and hasn't been spayed, she's probably in heat.
 An unspayed cat will go through regular heat cycles.
 Spayed cats, however, do not have a reproductive system, which means they have no ovaries, produce no estrogen, and do not go through heat cycles.
+When a cat is in heat, she is fertile and receptive to mating.
+Your cat's heat cycle (also called estrous or estrus cycle) usually lasts for around three weeks, although it can vary from cat to cat.

 • Become restless